lorenzourera/solana-auto-sell-bot/README.md

 # How to use
-1. Clone the repo
+1. Clone the repo by running: `git clone git@github.com:lorenzourera/solana-auto-sell-bot.git`
-2. Create a virtual environment and install all dependencies found in `requirements.txt`
+2. Create a virtual environment (`python -m venv venv`), activate it (`source venv/bin/activate`) and install all dependencies found in `requirements.txt` (`pip install -r requirements.txt`)
 3. Create a new file in `data/` called `config.ini`.
 The contents of this file should be identical to `config_template.ini` but with the values.
 4. Run the script: `python auto_sell.py`